Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Need higher-res Psiphon logo
 * Need new logo app icon
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
-* Bug?
-Psiphon doesn't consistently launch on Win7+IE9?
-Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
   - Don't forget the new BANNER_FILETYPE embedded value